jwhandley/pandoc_resume/markdown/resume.md

   * Showed that the diversity (entropy) of topics is lower for individuals with a higher proportion of social media in their news diets

+- Given Impact Award for these research contributions

 **Research Assistant for the WEALTHPOL project, University of Oxford**

-* Searched through Japanese national archives to uncover inheritance tax schedules from 1945 to 2020
+- Searched through Japanese national archives to uncover inheritance tax schedules from 1945 to 2020
-  * Involved parsing contemporary Japanese, which was often considerably different from modern Japanese
+  * This involved reading the original Japanese which is often quite different to contemporary Japanese

+  * Because of this I was able to identify a flaw in the original dataset, improving our understanding of the development of inheritance taxation in post-war Japan

 Technical Experience
 --------------------